-A mainline is the primary travelway of an interstate or freeway.
-1.2.5 Regional Transportation Planning The Wasatch Front Regional Council (WFRC) is the metropolitan planning organization for the project region and develops the Wasatch Front Regional Transportation Plan (WFRC 2019).
+1.2.5 Regional Transportation Planning

+The Wasatch Front Regional Council is the metropolitan planning organization for the project region and develops the Wasatch Front Regional Transportation Plan (WFRC 2019).
 WFRC's area of responsibility includes Davis, Salt Lake, and Weber Counties and the southern portion of Box Elder County.
 WFRC's most recent RTP, the 2019-2050 RTP, was adopted in 2019 and has had a total of four amendments in 2020 and 2021.
-The amended 2019-2050 RTP includes two projects that identify improvements to I-15 in Davis and Salt Lake Counties: - I-15 widening (from 5 lanes to 6 lanes in each direction) from Farmington to Salt Lake County line (2019 RTP project: R-D-53) - I-15 widening (from 4 and 5 lanes to 6 lanes in each direction) in Davis County to 600 North (2019 RTP project: R-S-137) What is a fiscally constrained RTP?
+The amended 2019-2050 RTP includes two projects that identify improvements to I-15 in Davis and Salt Lake Counties:

+- I-15 widening (from five lanes to six lanes in each direction) from Farmington to Salt Lake County line (2019 RTP project: R-D-53) - I-15 widening (from four and five lanes to six lanes in each direction) in Davis County to 600 North (2019 RTP project: R-S-137)

+What is a fiscally constrained RTP?

 Fiscally constrained means that an RTP demonstrates that the listed projects can be implemented using committed, available, or reasonably forecasted or expected revenue sources, with reasonable assurance that the federally supported transportation system is being adequately operated and maintained.

-These two projects for I-15 were identified during the planning process.
-The purpose of this EIS project is to conduct a thorough analysis of I-15 and identify a preferred solution.
+These two projects for I-15 were identified during the EIS process.
+The purpose of this EIS process is to conduct a thorough analysis of I-15 and identify a preferred solution.
 The 2019-2050 RTP is a fiscally constrained, 20-to-30-year plan of the anticipated highway, transit, and active transportation projects that would be needed to meet travel demand for all modes in WFRC's planning area.
 Transportation needs are based on projected and planned socioeconomic factors and land use in a region.
 Under federal law, WFRC must update its RTP every 4 years.
-An updated RTP is expected for 2023.
+An updated RTP is expected in 2023.
 WFRC and UDOT will coordinate on revisions and updates to project phasing.
-See Section A.3 of Appendix A, Purpose and Need Chapter Supplemental Information, for a list of upcoming 2019-2050 RTP projects in the needs assessment study area.
+See Section 1A.3 of Appendix 1A, Purpose and Need Chapter Supplemental Information, for a list of upcoming 2019-2050 RTP projects in the needs assessment study area.